-than forty years ago, the danger these struggles, each merging The American Way of Life A Bill of Rights for Children On the basis of a year's collective study, the sixth grade class at Roger Sherman School in New Haven, has written a Bill of Rights for Children.
-The youngsters presented their document to Congress, which abilities.
-With proper educatook no action except to print tion harmful prejudice could be the bill of rights in the appenabolished. . . dix of the Congressional Record (April 28).
-To our knowledge, the national press has not reported on it. produce good health.
+A Bill of Rights for Children On the basis of a year's collective study, the sixth grade class at Roger Sherman School in New Haven, has written a Bill of Rights for Children.
+The youngsters presented their locument to Congress, which abilities.
+With proper educatook no action except to print tion harmful prejudice could be abolished. . . the bill of rights in the appendix of the Congressional Record (April 28).
+To our knowledge, the national press has not reported on it. of parents.